IE-Norway-2021/Minority-report-project/ML/Docker_image_tf_gpu/README.md

 This folder contains the files needed to build a docker image with tensorflow gpu to train the models.

 Docker image launching steps :
-- have the video dataset unzipped in the ml folder, and have the ml.py in that folder aswell
+- have the video dataset unzipped in the ml folder, and have the ml.py in that folder as well
 - launch the build_image.sh script to build image
 - launch the start_container.sh script to start a container